Connie Walker (journalist)

+Connie Walker (born 1979) is a Canadian First Nations (Okanese Cree) journalist.
+She won the Pulitzer Prize for Audio Reporting in 2023 for the investigative journalism podcast Stolen: Surviving St. Michael's.

+Early life and education

 Walker grew up in the Okanese First Nation, in Saskatchewan.
 She describes growing up in a remarkably large and close family.
 She has 13 siblings and both of her parents also have large families.
-Walker has one daughter.

 Walker was awarded a Joan Donaldson Newsworld Scholarship while studying at Saskatchewan Indian Federated College, which provided her with an opportunity to work as an intern for CBC Newsworld.
 She graduated in journalism from the Saskatchewan Indian Federated College, and subsequently graduated from the University of Regina.

 Career

 Walker says her first act of journalism was an article she wrote for her high school newspaper about the brutal murder of a young First Nations woman and the institutional racism in the investigation and reporting of that murder.
 Walker was employed for the 2000, 2001 and 2002 seasons as a host for Street Cents, a youth-oriented consumer and media awareness show, while she was still a journalism student in Saskatchewan.

 After graduation, Walker took a permanent position with the Canadian Broadcasting Corporation.
 She served as host of Living Saskatchewan, and as a reporter and producer for CBC News: Sunday and the flagship CBC news show The National.
 In the fall of 2009, Walker became a correspondent for Connect with Mark Kelley.
 In 2013 she helped produce the acclaimed 8th Fire documentary on contemporary Indigenous life.
 In December 2013, Walker was appointed lead reporter for the CBC's Indigenous reporting unit.

-On February 6, 2015, The Eyeopener, the student newspaper at Ryerson University, quoted comments Walker made during a panel on Indigenous Representation in Canada's media:
+On February 6, 2015, The Eyeopener, the student newspaper at Toronto Metropolitan University, quoted comments Walker made during a panel on Indigenous Representation in Canada's media:

 Often news focuses on the really depressing stories...
 We want to provide a better context to some of these stories and increase the amount of indigenous voices that make it on mainstream media and hopefully provide a better understanding of the aboriginal communities.

 The Eyeopener also described how Walker told her audience about her disappointment over the disparity in coverage she noticed of two young girls who disappeared at roughly the same time.